 The creation of this watershed plan was truly a partnership.
-Citizens, public officials, interest group members, and natural resource professionals from public and private bodies worked together on a volunteer basis to create a watershed plan that empowers all the citizens of the Ackerman Creek Watershed to begin the process of restoring the environmental integrity of our land and water.
+Citizens, public officials, interest group members, and natural resource professionals from public and private organizations worked together on a volunteer basis to create a watershed plan.
+The intent of this watershed plan is to empower all the citizens of the Partridge Creek Watershed to begin the process of restoring the environmental integrity of our land and water.
 The amount of time spent by these volunteers is valued at \$3,500 (350hrs x \$10/hr) by the granting agency, Illinois Department of Natural Resources, but to the citizens of the watershed, their time is priceless.
-As the Reader will see in the Committee members' autobiographies, the technical advisors that helped create this plan are some of the most knowledgeable in the State of Illinois on the subjects of hydrology, ecosystem management and restoration, ordinance development, and wildlife protection.
+As the reader will see in the committee members' autobiographies, the technical advisors that helped create this plan are some of the most knowledgeable in the State of Illinois on the subjects of hydrology, ecosystem management and restoration, ordinance development, and wildlife protection.
 In addition to the technical knowledge and expertise brought to the table, it is well recognized by all partners that a successful plan could not be created without the input of local citizens that understand the history and problems witnessed on a daily basis in the watershed.
-A very special thank you to all that contributed time and vehicles as we toured the watershed, collected data, and hashed through appropriate actions to restore the Ackerman Creek Watershed.
+A very special thank you to all that contributed time and vehicles as we toured the watershed, collected data, and hashed through appropriate actions to restore the Partridge Creek Watershed.

--Melissa Eaton, Tri-County Regional Planning Commission
+-Melissa Eaton, Planner II, Tri-County Regional Planning Commission